mybest

 Cut Through a Wide Range of Materials Without Getting Tangled up in Cords by Using a Battery-Powered Jigsaw

-Once we actually tried out each jigsaw, we found that the cords didn't bother us if we were only cutting through wood one foot across, but when cutting through one-and-a-half foot plywood we found they became a hindrance.
+Once we tested each jigsaw, we found that the cords didn't bother us if we were only cutting through wood one foot across, but when cutting through 1 ½ foot of plywood we found they became a hindrance.
 It's common to use a jigsaw for cutting through large pieces of wood, so we recommend one with a battery power supply for making it easier to change direction while cutting.

-If you'll primarily be using your jigsaw for making indentations in beams or cutting grooves into floorboards, you may consider getting a corded one, since the cutting movement is straightforward enough so that the cord won't be an issue.
+If you'll primarily be using your jigsaw for making indentations in beams or cutting grooves into floorboards, you may consider getting a corded one.
+The cutting movement is straightforward enough so that the cord won't be an issue.

 One of the benefits of using a jigsaw is that it can handle a wide range of jobs.
 In the following section, we'll be looking at features that make a jigsaw easier to control and improve efficiency for cutting thick pieces of wood.